Bill Onus: Working life and activism

 In 1922, the age of 16, Onus left home to become a shearer, which he pursued for seven years.

 In 1929 he moved to Sydney, where he initially worked at the Bankstown Aerodrome as a rigger.
 During the Great Depression Onus took a number of jobs, including prospecting down the coast at Bega, and truck-driving upon his return to Sydney in 1934.
 He lived at the Salt Pan Creek camp in south-western Sydney, where refugees from the north and south coast and Cummeragunja lived, including Jack Patten, Jack Campbell, and Pearl Gibbs.

 In 1936, Onus appeared in Charles Chauvel's feature film Uncivilised, then in 1937 had an acting role in Ken G.Hall's romantic melodrama Lovers and Luggers (retitled Vengeance of the Deep in the US and UK).

 In 1939, Onus joined the Aborigines Progressive Association (APA), later becoming secretary and becoming a full-time employee of the association, described as "an uncompromising radical".
 He was then living in the Sydney suburb of Newtown.
 He established the Moree branch of the APA, and was involved in the Committee for Aboriginal Citizen Rights (associated with the Australian Labor Party), which was attempting to reform the Aborigines Welfare Board of New South Wales.
 In Redfern, where many families were arriving and settling, he organised fund-raising weekly dances.
 The funds were used for legal aid for Aboriginal war veterans, as well as the Redfern All Blacks rugby league team, co-founded in 1938 with Wesley Simms.

 In 1939 he returned home to take part in the Cummeragunja walk-off, which was one of the earliest mass protests of Indigenous Australians.

-Moving to Northern Territory for the filming of Harry Watt's classic film The Overlanders in 1945, Onus saw Aboriginal stockmen being treated violently and being chained up.
+Upon moving to Northern Territory for the filming of Harry Watt's classic film The Overlanders in 1945, Onus saw Aboriginal stockmen being treated violently and being chained up.